VOLTTRON/volttron/docs/source/core_services/multiplatform/Multiplatform-PubSub.rst

 Multi-Platform pubsub communication allows an agent on one platform to subscribe to receive messages from another platform without having to setup connection to the remote platform directly.
 The connection will be internally managed by the VOLTTRON platform router module.
-Please refer here :ref:`MultiPlatform Communication Setup <MultiPlatform-Communication>`) for more details regarding setting up of Multi-Platform connections.
+Please refer here :ref:`Multi-Platform Communication Setup <Multi-Platform-Communication>`) for more details regarding setting up of Multi-Platform connections.

 External Platform Message Subscription